elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 Floating IPs are currently not supported on our new Kubernetes platform.
 We are however actively working on adding support and are targeting to have it available early 2024.
 We will ask all customers if they make use of this feature and in such cases, we will schedule the upgrade when the feature is ready.

-If the customer does not make use of floating IPs, in most cases they are used for external whitelisting we will remove the floating IPs from nodes entirely and instead rely on loadbalancers to send traffic to services running inside the cluster.
+If the customer does not make use of floating IPs, in most cases they are used for external whitelisting we will remove the floating IPs from nodes entirely and instead rely on Load Balancers to send traffic to services running inside the cluster.

 ## Kubernetes API

 We are removing floating IPs for all control-plane nodes.
-Instead, we use a loadbalancer in front of control-planes to ensure the traffic will be sent to an working control-plane node.
+Instead, we use a Load Balancer in front of control-planes to ensure the traffic will be sent to an working control-plane node.

 Currently we do not support whitelisting IPs that can access the API.
 However we expect to have this feature available during Q1 2024.